Dorakhris/Splunk-Log-Analysis/README.md

-#  Project Title
-SOC Analysis of an OpenSSH Brute-Force Campaign
+#  SOC Analysis of an OpenSSH Brute-Force Campaign